Henning Eichberg

-Henning Eichberg (1 December 1942 in Schweidnitz, Silesia – 22 April 2017 in Odense, Denmark) was a German sociologist and historian, teaching at the University of Southern Denmark in Odense.
+Henning Eichberg (b.
+1 December 1942 in Schweidnitz, Province of Lower Silesia, German Reich; d.
+22 April 2017 in Odense, Denmark) was a German sociologist and historian, teaching at the University of Southern Denmark in Odense.
 He became notable by his contributions to the philosophy of body culture and by his political radical writings on folk and nation.

 Henning Eichberg is the father of the composer Søren Nils Eichberg.

 History of behaviour and philosophy of body culture

 Eichberg received his academic degrees in the field of history in Bochum and in sociology in Stuttgart.
 At the University of Stuttgart, he was a scholar and companion of August Nitschke :de:August Nitschke in developing the Historical Behaviour Studies (Historische Verhaltensforschung).
 In 1982, he became professor at the University of Odense, later at the University of Copenhagen, developing the Danish school of body culture studies.

 During the 1970s, Eichberg studied sport and popular culture in Indonesia and during the 1980s in Libya, paving the way for international comparative studies of body culture.
 He established the term of "body culture" in international anthropology and history.
 His methodological main contributions to this field were the configurational analysis (Konfigurationsanalyse) of movement cultures and the research in their inner contradictions, the so-called trialectics of body culture.
 He also initiated the so-called Eichberg-Mandell-Guttmann theory of the specific modernity of sport, understanding sport as a pattern of industrial productivity: "There were games and athletics in ancient Greece, but no sport."
 Eichberg contributed to the critical study of Olympism as a neo-colonial (→neo-colonialism) enterprise and promoted the study of popular games as alternative.
 Sociologists have placed Eichberg's "materialistic phenomenology" at the intersection of Norbert Elias, Michel Foucault, and the Frankfurt School of Critical Theory.

 In 1987, Eichberg co-founded the Institut International d'Anthropologie Corporelle (Rennes/France), in 2002 the Centre for the Study of Body Culture (Tsukuba/Japan), and in 2005 the International Network for the Marxist Study of Sport.
 Eichberg's contributions to "bodily democracy" got impact on the international study and politics of Sport for all.
 His body-cultural writings were translated and especially influential in Finland and East Asia.

 Besides the philosophy of sport and body culture, others of Eichberg's topics have also received international attention.